fearnworks/GraphCap/doc/overview.rst

 Getting Started
 ---------------
-To get up and running with GraphCap, review the respective sections of the documentation:
+To get up and running with graphcap , review the respective sections of the documentation:

 - Installation and project setup using modern Python packaging with Hatchling.
 - Running the server component via Docker Compose or task runner commands.